 The restaurant above uses the natural look of wood and bright red in a brand-forward design.
 The fiber cement cladding used can stand up to severe weather and won’t require repainting or refinishing to keep its bold style.

 For restaurant design, low-maintenance materials like fiber cement offer facilities managers more versatile solutions.
 Fiber cement cladding comes in an array of styles and finishes to help elevate any exterior.

 Fiber cement cladding is also easier and less expensive to maintain than materials like brick or stucco.
 These versatile siding panels won’t crack or chip, and colors won’t degrade over the life of the building.

-All of Nichiha’s fiber cement products, including the Dimension panels, are easily installed with a clip installation system, which includes hidden fasteners so that any design you come up with looks flawless.
+All of Nichiha’s fiber cement products are easily installed with a clip installation system, which includes hidden fasteners so that any design you come up with looks flawless.

 For more fiber cement cladding ideas, take a look at how these other commercial buildings achieved successful exterior design using Nichiha’s solutions.
 Or, if you’re interested in a custom look, you can contact us here to get started.